nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 [I made a simple knife block](https://craftycody.com/crafts/kinfe-block-diy/) with just a jigsaw, wood, and glue.
 That's a great way to get your feet wet.
 I have a lot of easy [woodworking plans available on Etsy](https://www.etsy.com/shop/CodysCraftyCo), but I also post them here on my blog.
 The PDFs for sale consolidate the information better and contribute to my project funds.

 Wandering around on the internet is great for inspiration.
+I save all kinds of [ideas on my Pinterest](https://www.pinterest.com/codyscraftcorner/).
 Maybe you'll find a few cool projects or some tips you can combine to make one large thing.
 I just found some ideas to help cut the cost of a chair I'm planning to build.

 ## Practice makes Confidence